scriptdaemon/manual/metadata.rst

 #.
 The producer metadata block is identical to the author metadata block, but with :html:`<dc:contributor id="producer-1">` instead of :html:`<dc:creator id="author">`.

 #.
-If the producer's personal homepage is known, the element :html:`<meta property="se:url.homepage" refines="#producer-1">` is included, whose value is the URL of the transcriber's homepage.
+If the producer’s personal homepage is known, the element :html:`<meta property="se:url.homepage" refines="#producer-1">` is included, whose value is the URL of the transcriber’s homepage.
 The URL must link to a personal homepage only; no products, services, or other endorsements, commercial or otherwise.

 #.
 The `MARC relator tags <http://www.loc.gov/marc/relators/relacode.html>`__ for the SE producer usually include all of the following: